AntCPLab/OpenCoral/README.md

 for the size of the prime, which will be output by the compiler.
 It is also communicated to the virtual machine in the bytecode, which will fail if the minimum is not met.

+The precision for fixed- and floating-point computation are not affected by the integer bit length but can be set in the code directly.

 #### Arithmetic modulo 2^k